Sliders (TV series): Season 1

-Quinn, eager to demonstrate his vortex technology to Prof. Arturo and Wade, inadvertently opens a large wormhole that draws Rembrandt with them to a hostile ice-covered Earth.
+Quinn, eager to demonstrate his vortex technology to Prof. Arturo and Wade, inadvertently opens a large wormhole that draws Rembrandt with them to a hostile, ice-covered Earth.
 Quinn is forced to activate the vortex prematurely to save them, and they find themselves unable to return to their Earth.
-So not to be stranded on any alternate Earth for over 20 years, the group continues to slide between worlds, many of them involving alternate histories, such as if the British had won the Revolutionary War, or if antibiotics had never been discovered.
+So as not to be stranded on any alternate Earth for over 20 years, the group continues to slide between worlds, many of them involving alternate histories, such as if the British had won the Revolutionary War, or if antibiotics had never been discovered.

 Season 2

 The group continues to slide between alternate Earths, exploring further alternate timelines and more fantastical variations from the Earth they know.
 On one slide, they encounter the Kromaggs, an alien species that have perfected sliding and use it to strip resources from alternate earths.
 The Kromaggs become aggressively curious about Quinn's technology.